 - Potential of performing baseline neuropsychological assessment (through child psychology)

-- Developmental paediatrician with interest in behaviour and psychological management
+- A developmental paediatrician with interest in behaviour and psychological management

-Epilepsy Action (UK) have information for Parents on Lennox-Gastaut syndrome
+Epilepsy Action (UK) has information for Parents on Lennox-Gastaut syndrome

 - Asadi-Pooya, A.A.
 2018.
 Lennox-Gastaut Syndrome: A comprehensive Review.
 Neuro Sci: 2018 39:403-414. doi: 10.1007/s10072-017-3188-y